intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.Templates/README.md

 **Specific Version:**

 ```
-dotnet new --install IntelligentPlant.AppStoreConnect.Adapter.Templates::1.2.3
+dotnet new install IntelligentPlant.AppStoreConnect.Adapter.Templates::1.2.3
 ```

 **From Source:**

-Alternatively, you can install the template from source by checking out this repository, [building the solution](/build.cake), navigating to the [root templates folder](/src/DataCore.Adapter.Templates) from the command line, and running the following command:
+Alternatively, you can install the template from source by checking out this repository, [building the solution](../../build.cake), navigating to the [root templates folder](./) from the command line, and running the following command:

 ```
-dotnet new --install .\
+dotnet new install .\
 ```

 # Creating an Adapter and Host using Visual Studio